-When audio is playing and your iPhone is locked, you can control music playback right from the Lock screen.
+When audio is playing and your iPhone is locked, you can control music play-back right from the Lock screen.

-Press the Side or Touch ID/Home button or lift the phone (with Raise to Wake enabled).
-Your iPhone wakes up and you see the Lock screen, which displays information about and controls for the music currently playing.
+When you wake your phone, you see the Lock screen that displays information about and controls for the music currently playing.
 Use the controls you see; these work like they do in the Music app.

-When you're done controlling the tunes, press the Side button again to prevent the controls from being on the screen (so that they don't accidentally get activated if you put your iPhone back in your pocket, for example).
+When you're done controlling the tunes, press the Side button to put your phone to sleep again to prevent the controls from being on the screen (so that they don't accidentally get activated if you put your iPhone back in your pocket, for example).